Are You Walking in the Victory Jesus Gained on the Cross?

 1 John 3:8 tells us that the reason Jesus appeared was to “destroy the works of the devil.”
 That’s a pretty bold statement!
 Victory over the enemy was always the plan.
 The Bible tells us that not only was the enemy defeated, but he was disarmed and publicly humiliated in the unseen realm.
 (Colossians 2:15)

 Jesus became a man, died a criminal’s death, suffered humiliation, pain, and shame… all so that we could be victorious in Him.
-Removing our sin would have been enough, but God had much bigger plans in store for us!
-He longed for us to become His children – royal by spiritual birth.
+Removing our sin was just the beginning.
+God longed for us to become His children – royal by spiritual birth.
 He gained for us a victory that we could have never secured on our own.

 So are we walking in the victory Jesus gained for us on the cross?